galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - Username: `weblogic`
   - Password: `Secret123456`
 - Networking: you are able to bring your own VNET.
 If not, keep default settings.
-- Keep other blads as default.
+- Keep other blades as default.
 Click **Review + create**.

 It will take 10min for the offer completed.
 After the deployment finishes, you will have a machine with JDK and WLS installed.
 Then you are able to install and configure Forms and Reports on the top of the machine.

 ## Create Oracle Database

-You are required to have to database to confiugre the JRF domain for Forms and Reports.This document will use Oracle Database.
+You are required to have to database to configure the JRF domain for Forms and Reports.
+This document will use Oracle Database.
 Follow this [document](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-quick-create) to create an Oracle database

 If you are following the document to create Oracle database, write down the credentials to create domain schema, username and password should be: `sys/OraPasswd1`